freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-everything-but-letters-and-numbers.md

 </section>

 ## Instructions

 <section id='instructions'>

-Use the shorthand character class <code>\W</code> to count the number of non-alphanumeric characters in various quotes and strings.
+Use the shorthand character class `\W` to count the number of non-alphanumeric characters in various quotes and strings.

 </section>

 ## Tests

 <section id='tests'>

 ```yml